ogrady/GoodMorning/README.md

 Being the outdoorsman I am, I present to you *GoodMorning* - the poor man's ambient wakeup!

-It basically ~runs a fullscreen app which~ does a colour transition over time and plays some ambient music and nature sounds.
+It basically does a colour transition on an LED strip over time and plays some ambient music and nature sounds.
 The idea is not new but I hate that all apps I have tried so far use the same sounds every morning.
 So here you go.
 Random, extendible sounds.

-~You'd therefore have to have a monitor with speakers installed in your bedroom.
-But c'mon, it's 2017.~

 The app is still in early development and actually more for my personal use.
 But feel free to use and modify.